DCS-375-Network-Analysis-W25/PrivateContract/index.md

 ## Discussion
   This analysis reveals a lot about the trends of private military contracting between 1990 and 2007.
 The most obvious conclusion is that the United States, as the major world superpower, deployed more PMSCs to foreign territories than any other country or international organization.
 The node level summary revealed that the U.S sent PMSCs to 18 different countries during that time The United Nations, as the main international peacekeeping body that isn't a state, also deployed PMSCs to 11 different countries.
 Iraq and Afghanistan have degrees of 7 and 5 respectively, meaning that during the window of time the dataset covers, foreign PMSCs were sent into Iraq and 5 were sent into Afghanistan.

+  Another interesting insight is that there was a lot more contracting within specific states (meaing a country such as Angola hiring PMSCs to operate within its own borders) than I initially expected.
+This may be related to the discussion of my thesis the general trend across the world towards outsourcing military functions to private industry.
+In Africa in particular, it is well documented that many governments became dependent on Cold War era military support from the great powers (the U.S.S.R and the U.S), and that as that support waned after the fall of the Soviet Union, private contractors stepped in to fill the gap left behind  (Lock 1998 p.21; y Vines 2005, 2013; Mills and Stremlau 1999).

 ## References
 (All analysis in this project should be reproducable using only files from this github repo)